robisatthefunction/java-sdk-lab/client/README.md

 Features are a core building block of the Optimizely fullstack product and provide the basis for rollouts and experimentation.
 A feature can be as simple as boolean value, or as complex as a fork in business logic.

-This package provides two annotations for managing features and feature variables within your application.
+This package provides three annotations for managing features and feature variables within your application.
-The purpose of these annotation is to provide an explicit, declarative linking between the entities setup within Optimizely Platform and their POJO counterparts.
+The purpose of these annotations is to provide an explicit, declarative linking between the entities setup within Optimizely Platform and their POJO counterparts.

 ## Registry